nielsen-oss/fasttext-serving/README.md

 # FastText Serving

 FastText Serving is a simple and efficient serving system for [fastText](https://fasttext.cc) models.
 Inspired by TensorFlow Serving, it provides the missing piece in the microservice puzzle to connect your business logic with basic Natural Language Processing (NLP).
-The idea of this project is to provide an elegant and reusable implementation for managing several fastText models, allowing to run concurrent multimodel predictions.
+The idea of this project is to provide an elegant and reusable implementation for managing several fastText models, allowing to run concurrent multi model predictions.
 The API of the service is based on gRPC to reduce network latency and deliver higher throughput.
 For instance, you can run millions of predictions in around one seconds using just a single CPU.

-The service has been developed in Python, making use of Facebook's fastText library for running predictions over text pieces (words, sentences, paragrpahs, etc.).
+The service has been developed in Python, making use of Facebook's fastText library for running predictions over text pieces (words, sentences, paragraphs, etc.).
 The fastText API is used through the Python bindings provided in the official project.
 Clients of the service can boost their performance by sending multiple sentences grouped in batches within the same request as the fastText library is compiled as a binary.

-Serving models are determined by reading the contents of a [configuration file](samples/config.yaml).
-These models are cached in memory depending on the ammount of memory available and the size of the model.
+Serving models are determined by reading the contents of a [configuration file](sample/config.yaml).
+These models are cached in memory depending on the amount of memory available and the size of the model.
 Every request is dispatched to the model specified in the body of that request.
 In addition, models are reloaded when a newer version is published or the file contents are changed in disk, thanks to the [watchdog](https://github.com/gorakhargosh/watchdog) library.

 ## Features